Funding for Nursing Students 2020/2021

 Can I apply for additional funding from the university?

-Nursing and Midwifery students can apply to the Student Assistance Fund.
+Nursing and Midwifery students can apply to the UHI Nursing Assistance Fund.

-The standard maximum award is £500 with discretion for the adviser to add on up to £400 depending on circumstances.
+The standard maximum award is £500 with discretion for the Student Support Officer to add on up to £400 depending on circumstances.

 Are there any other discretionary funds?